 The Best Toys For Cats Home Alone to Play With By Themselves

 A lot of the cat toys I’ll be talking about in this list are little items a cat can bat around, and those are often included in bundles/variety packs like these.
-From balls to small mice to swat at, if a kitty’s looking for a victim to take out its energy on, you’d better believe it’d be handy to have some toys like these around.
+From balls to small mice to swat at, if a kitty’s looking for a victim to take out its energy on, you’d better believe it’d be handy to have some toys like these around for solo play.
 Of course, when you are home, you can always help kitty out by throwing a toy or two like these across hallways to make the toys much more interesting “moving” targets.
 But that doesn’t stop these toys from being interesting enough prey when you’re away from the house.

 Looking for more variety packs to jump-start your cat toy options?
 Try the Friends Forever Variety Pack, Youngever 20 Cat Toys Assortment (which comes with a cat tunnel!), the HARTZ Just For Cats Toy 13 Piece Variety Pack, or the HDP 20 Piece Assorted Cat Toy Grab Bag.